szczyglis-dev/py-gpt/docs/source/configuration.rst

 * ``Use context (memory)``: Includes previous messages from the current conversation when building new model requests, allowing the model to follow the ongoing dialogue.
 Disable it to send each new interaction without prior conversational context.
 Default: True.

-* ``Store history``: Persists conversation contexts to PyGPT storage so they can be reopened after the application is restarted.
-Disable it for sessions that should not be retained in the normal history.
-Default: True.

-* ``Store time in history``: Writes message timestamps into exported/stored history text where supported, preserving when individual exchanges occurred.
-Disable it if history text should contain message content without time metadata.
-Default: True.

 * ``Lock incompatible modes``: Prevents an existing conversation from being reused when you switch to a mode whose context format is incompatible with it.
 PyGPT creates a new context instead, avoiding mixed-mode history that a provider or mode cannot correctly consume.
 Default: True.

 * ``Search conversation content as well as titles``: Extends context-list search from conversation titles/metadata to the text of stored messages.
 This finds more matches but can require more work on large histories.
 Default: True.

-* ``Show LlamaIndex sources``: Appends the source nodes/documents returned by LlamaIndex retrieval to the rendered answer when source metadata is available.
+* ``Show RAG sources``: Appends the source nodes/documents returned by RAG retrieval to the rendered answer when source metadata is available.
+The current retrieval implementation may use LlamaIndex internally.
 Source display is not available on every streamed-response path, so it may appear only after non-streamed retrieval responses.
 Default: True.

 * ``Show Code Interpreter output``: Displays the execution results returned by provider-side Code Interpreter tools as part of the conversation.
 Disable it if you want the tool to run but do not want its raw/auxiliary output rendered in chat.
 Default: True.

-* ``Show reasoning in real-time``: Displays reasoning/thinking content exposed by supported providers while a response is streaming.
+* ``Show reasoning in real-time``: Displays reasoning/thinking content exposed by supported models while a response is streaming.
 It affects only what PyGPT renders in the UI; providers that do not expose reasoning have nothing to show.
 Default: True.

 * ``Hide reasoning after response``: Collapses/hides the live reasoning panel as soon as ordinary answer tokens begin arriving.
-Disable it if you want exposed provider reasoning to remain visible until the complete response finishes.
+Disable it if you want exposed model reasoning to remain visible until the complete response finishes.
 Default: True.

 * ``Use extra context output``: Renders the human-readable/plain-text part of tool or command results in addition to their structured JSON payload when both forms are available.
 Disable it if you prefer to see only the structured tool output.
 Default: True.